Dallas County Confirms 43 New COVID-19 Cases; Judge Cautions Against Reading Too Much Into Low Number

 Get the latest news on COVID-19 delivered to you.
 Click here to sign up for our coronavirus newsletter.

+On Monday the county confirmed only a few dozen new cases, but Dallas County Judge Clay Jenkins warned against reading too much into the lower numbers saying several private labs doing COVID-19 testing were closed on Palm Sunday.

-In a meeting with the Dallas County Commissioner's Court on Friday, Jenkins showed a model projecting the COVID-19 curve to hit a peak in Dallas County on April 20.
+In a meeting with the Dallas County Commissioner's Court last week Jenkins showed a model projecting the COVID-19 curve to hit a peak in Dallas County on April 20.
 However, Jenkins added in his statement Monday that the county's Safer-at Home order, which he extended last Friday until April 30, appears to be working to flatten the curve.

 “Please continue adherence to the Safer-at-Home order to help save lives.
 When you venture out, please consider wearing a cloth covering to protect your neighbors from your droplets and remember, cloth coverings are only 10-15% effective at protecting you.
 You must still maintain safe distancing of a minimum of six feet to stay safe," Jenkins said.
 "Your actions are critical for us to defeat COVID-19, save lives, and get back to normal life as soon as we can.”